-1. Navigate to the page on which you would like hide certain elements.
-In this case I went to my Usabilla account page in Chrome.
+Navigate to the page on which you would like to hide certain elements.
+In this case, we went to the Usabilla Support Center homepage using Google Chrome.
 You can also use another browser, but I find Chrome the easiest browser to use in this case.

-- Elements: replaces the entire element by one black box.
+- Elements: replace the entire element with one black box.

 - Text: shows the element, but makes all text in this element unreadable.

-I want to render the text in an unreadable font, so enter my class in the middle box.
-Before the class I enter a full stop to indicate that the element is a class.
-If you are using an ID instead you can use ‘#’ instead of the full stop.
+I want to render the text in an unreadable font, so enter our ID in the top box.
+Before the ID, I enter a hashtag, '#', stop to indicate that the element is an ID.
+If you are using a class instead you can use a full stop, ‘.’, instead of the hashtag.